The Auburn Montgomery Bachelor of Science in Nursing (B.S.N.) program is considered one of the best in the state.

-- A minimum of a 2.5 (on a 4.0 scale) grade-point average on the required Lower Division courses.
+- A minimum of a 2.50 (on a 4.0 scale) grade-point average on the required Lower Division courses

 - Completion of each Lower Division course with at least a C. If a D or F is earned, you must retake the course.
 But grade adjustments or replacements are not allowed.
-Your grade is counted each time you take a course in calculating the “Nursing” GPA.
+Your grade is counted each time you take a course in calculating the pre-nursing GPA

 Candidates for admission will be ranked on the basis of their grade-point average, interview score, TEAS score, and amount of AUM credit.
 The most qualified applicants will be offered admission.
 School of Nursing applications are separate from the general university applications and may be obtained on the website in December for Fall admission and in March for Spring admission.
 Applications for Fall admission must be submitted by February 1 (or the last business day of January, if February 1 falls on a weekend), and applications for Spring admission must be submitted by May 1 (or the last business day of April, if May 1 falls on a weekend).

 The number of applicants exceeds available openings, so admission is competitive.